 The World Health Organisation: ‘health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity’.
 Mental health is ‘... the emotional and spiritual resilience which allows us to enjoy life and survive pain, disappointment and sadness.
 It is a positive sense of well-being and an underlying belief in our own, and others’ dignity and worth’.
 (Health education Authority.
 Mental health promotion: a quality framework.
 London: Health Education Authority;1997).

 Several additional factors are likely to contribute to someone’s mental health and their experience of recovery.
-These factors include:
+These factors include age, gender and disability.

-General symptoms of anxiety include heart palpitations, chest pain, hyperventilation, dizziness, headache, sweating, nausea, restlessness Some behavioral effects include avoiding social situations, compulsive behavior and showing signs of phobic behavior.
+General symptoms of anxiety include heart palpitations, chest pain, hyperventilation, dizziness, headache, sweating, nausea and restlessness.
+Some behavioural effects include avoiding social situations, compulsive behaviour and showing signs of phobic behaviour.

 As part of her role, Katy Baker, VP-Welfare, is carrying out drop-in sessions to signpost students to services within the University or external services if necessary.
 Please see the times below: